UoL-SignalProcessingGroup/CondorSMC/README.md

 To cite CondorSMC in publications use:

-Carter, M., Devlin, L., Philips, A., Pyzer-Knapp, K., Spirakis, P. Maskell, S.,(2025).
+Carter, M., Devlin, L., Philips, A., Pyzer-Knapp, K., Spirakis, P. Maskell, S. (2025).
 CondorSMC (1.0.0). https://github.com/UoL-SignalProcessingGroup/CondorSMC

 Or use the following BibTeX entry: